python/cpython/Doc/library/sched.rst

-In multi-threaded environments, the :class:`scheduler` class has limitations with respect to thread-safety, inability to insert a new task before the one currently pending in a running scheduler, and holding-up the main thread until the event queue is empty.
+In multi-threaded environments, the :class:`scheduler` class has limitations with respect to thread-safety, inability to insert a new task before the one currently pending in a running scheduler, and holding up the main thread until the event queue is empty.
 Instead, the preferred approach is to use the :class:`threading.Timer` class instead.